 Ashurst Lake combines multiple species in a scenic mountain setting 25 miles from Flagstaff.
 This 234-acre reservoir holds rainbow trout, brown trout, and catfish alongside unwanted northern pike.

 Kinnikinick Lake produces trophy-sized trout in a pristine forest environment.
 Special regulations protect this fishery, including artificial lures only and reduced bag limits.
-The effort required to reach this remote lake keeps crowds minimal.
+The effort required to reach this remote lake keeps crowds minimal and fish size exceptional.

 Mormon Lake creates unique fishing when holding water.
 Arizona's largest natural lake fills intermittently, sometimes covering over 7,000 acres.
-When full, it offers excellent northern pike and catfish fishing.
+When full, it offers excellent northern pike and catfish fishing with shore access around much of the perimeter.

 The lake's shallow nature means it dries frequently.
 Check conditions before traveling, as dry years leave only memories of past fishing glory.
-When wet, the surrounding meadows create beautiful scenery.
+When wet, the surrounding meadows create beautiful scenery and abundant wildlife viewing.

 Stoneman Lake requires more effort but rewards adventurous anglers.
 This natural sinkhole lake sits in Coconino National Forest, accessible only by dirt roads.
 Yellow perch provide the primary fishery in this unusual environment.